Asian Studies

 An intermediate course in modern Chinese.
 Three hours of class per week and individual tutorials by the instructor.
 Consolidates and expands the knowledge of grammar and vocabulary, with 400 additional characters.
 Further improves students’ Chinese proficiency with a focus on accuracy, fluency, and complexity.
 Followed by Chinese 2204.

 A continuation of Chinese 2203.
-Five hours of class per week.
+Three hours of class per week.
 Further develops students’ communicative competence and strives to achieve a balance between the receptive and productive skills.
 Students learn another 400 characters; read longer, more complex texts; and write short compositions with increasing discourse cohesion.
 Followed by Chinese 2205.

 A pre-advanced course in modern Chinese.
 Three hours of class per week.
 Upgrades students’ linguistic skills and cultural knowledge to explore edited or semi-authentic materials.
 Followed by Chinese 2206.